arizona2014/MSD/README.md

 # MSD

-Pornind de la o multime de puncte geoJSON avem urmatoarele operatii :
+Starting from several geoJSON points we have the following functions :

-- calcularea distantelor dintre toate punctele
+- compute distances between points
-- crearea grafului corespunzator
+- creating the corresponding graph
-- executarea algoritmului de drum minim
+- running MSD algorithm
-- afisarea drumului minim
+- displaying the minimal path